 However, this decision led to our next challenge: as simple fruit farmers, how were we going to get customers hooked on Fruitsnacks so that the company could flourish?
 I only stayed in school until I was 18.
 I had zero experience in this area, not in marketing studies and I had no sales training whatsoever.
 On top of this, we were the first to start up the fruit delivery at the office concept in Belgium.
 That meant I had no forerunners to look to for inspiration either.
 My first achievement was sending out a mailing to 18,000 companies.
 Afterwards, we really had to put our shoulders to the grindstone: calling companies, visiting them and telling my story.
 We persevered and never once gave up.
 Luckily, I could and can count on the support of a fantastic team that brainstorms with me and carries the load where needed.

 I went on to lobby for my fruit, so that it would be 100% tax deductible.
 Our efforts paid off in 2012 when our application was approved.
 It goes without saying that this gave the business a serious boost.
-Fruitsnacks now delivers 3,000 fruit packages to companies every week.
+Fruitsnacks now delivers more than 5,500 fruit packages to companies every week.
 As many as 30,000 of their employees get to snack on all the sweet goodness that Hesbaye has to offer, and so much more.
 In the meantime, my new adventures have made me feel a little more at home in the wonderful world of marketing, sales, online shops, SEA, SEO, etc. So, what have I learned on my journey?
 In life it's all about do or dare!
 That and good understanding of farming will take you a long way. ;-)

 Fruit farmer & Managing Director of Fruitsnacks